 The two projects are accompanied by an Anti-displacement Action Plan; together they create a Housing Opportunities Initiative for Commissioners to consider.

-The Residential Infill Project will be presented to City Council as part of a broader Housing Opportunities Initiative (HOI), which includes the Better Housing by Design project (an update to multi-dwelling zones) and a new Anti-Displacement Action Plan effort.
-In preparation for subsequent public hearings, the Bureau of Planning and Sustainability will brief City Council on all three projects on September 3, 9:30 – 11:30 a.m.
+The Residential Infill Project was presented to City Council in early September as part of a broader Housing Opportunities Initiative (HOI), which includes the Better Housing by Design project (an update to multi-dwelling zones) and a new Anti-Displacement Action Plan effort.

 Residential Infill Project staff are analyzing two recently passed state bills to determine their effect on the Planning and Sustainability Commission’s Recommended Draft.
 HB2001 requires cities to allow for certain types of middle housing (duplexes, triplexes, fourplexes and cottage clusters) in single-dwelling zones.
 SB534 requires cities to allow houses on historically platted lots, subject to certain limits relating to infrastructure, natural resources, and land hazards.
 Staff will present the results of their research at the HOI briefing.
 They will also be presenting an initial framework for the Anti-Displacement Action Plan.